Consider the big picture and not a point fix solution.

 You don't suddenly become a Strategic IT Partner because of a certificate.
-We believe it's by consistent, small incremental changes in the way that you work over a long period of time.
-We therefore structure the interventions to be spread out over period ranging from 6 months to 3 years.
+We believe it's by consistent, small incremental changes in the way that you work over a period of time.
+We therefore structure the interventions to be spread out over period ranging from 6 months to 18 months.

 Just like constant learning, taking this idea beyond lip service means dedicating time to this activity.
 Whatever the job, a personal commitment to improvement within a supportive environment can only deliver effective change.